nsk1207/fastpages_nathan/_posts/2023-01-18-performancetaskgrading.md

   <tr>
     <td><strong>Program Function and Purpose</strong></td>
     <td>1/1</td>
-    <td>The video response does a good job of showing the input, functionality, and output of the program, allowing the user to play hangman by selecting a word and taking in user inputs to judge whether or not a correct guess was found.
-The overall purpose/function of the program was also clearly stated in the written portion, aiming to improve people's ability to recognize new words and expand their vocab.</td>
+    <td>The video demonstration effectively illustrates the input process, features, and output of the program, enabling users to participate in the hangman game by choosing a word and inputting guesses to determine if they are correct.
+The main objective of the program, which is to enhance people's vocabulary and ability to learn new words, is also clearly explained in the accompanying written description.</td>
     <td></td>
   </tr>
   <tr>
     <td><strong>Data Abstraction</strong></td>
     <td>1/1</td>
-    <td>The program and response includes the usage of a list, it's name, and the purpose it serves.
-The list is in the form of an array that stores the individual letters of a word (<code>letOfGuessWord</code>), which allows for the program to perform comparisons in the future.
-In addition, the written response also shows the list being used in the program to fullfil it's purpose in the execution of the program</td>
+    <td>The program and its corresponding explanation make use of a list, specifically an array, that holds the individual letters of a word (<code>letOfGuessWord</code>), enabling the program to conduct comparisons.
+The list is central to the program's functionality, as it enables the execution of the program's purpose as described in the written response.</td>
     <td></td>
   </tr>
   <tr>